You may be referred to a doctor who specializes in disorders of the brain and nervous system (neurologist).

 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask other questions during your appointment.

 Your doctor is likely to ask you a number of questions.
 Being ready to answer them may make time to go over points you want to spend more time on.
 You may be asked:

 Apr.
 10, 2014

 - Have you experienced problems with balance or walking?

-- Do you find it difficult to see below you?
-For example, can you see your plate when you eat?
+- Do you find it difficult to see items below you, such as the plate when you are eating?

 - Do you have trouble speaking or swallowing?